-An amendment to the Climate Change Response Act 200219 in 2020 made changes to the NZ ETS that are now being implemented through regulation.
+Amendments to the Climate Change Response Act 200220 in 2020 made changes to the NZ ETS that have now been implemented.
 The most significant changes are the introduction of auctioning and caps on the supply of emission units, which took effect from 1 January 2021.
-The fixed price option, or price ceiling, was increased for 2020 and removed from 1 January 2021.
-These changes took effect after 2020, so are not expected to affect the emissions and removals reported in this submission.
+The fixed price option, or price ceiling, was increased for 2020 and removed entirely for emissions occurring after 1 January 2021.